 WORKS OF HUDSON TUTTLE.

 ARCANA OF NATURE.
-Vol. I.

-The Laws and History of Creation, THIRD EDITION.
+Vol. I. The Laws and History of Creation,

-PLAN L. To show how the Universe was evolved from chaos by established laws inherent in the constitution of matter, history.
-III.
-To show how the kingdoms, divisions, classes, and, species of the living world, originated by the influence of conditions operating on the primordial elements.
+PLAN L To show how the Universe was evolved from chaos by established laws inherent in the constitution of II.
+To show how life originated on the globe, and to detail its history from its earliest dawn to the beginning of written To show how the kingdoms, divisions, classes, and, species of the living world, originated by the infinence of conditions operating on the primordial elements.

 IV.
 To show how Man originated, and to detail the history of his primitive state.
-V. To show how mind originates, and is governed by fixed laws.

-II.
-Toshow how life originated on the globe, and to detail its history from its earliest dawn to the beginning of written history.

-VI.
-To prove man an immortal being, and that his immor-tality is controlled by as immutable laws as his physical state.
-Price \$1.25-postage 20 cents,
+V. To show how mind originates, and is governed by fixed VI.
+To prove man an immortal being, and that his immortality is controlled by as immutable laws as his physical state.
+Price \$1.25-postage 20 cents.

 ARCANA OF NATURE.
 Vol. II.
 The Philosophy of Spiritual Existence, and of the Spiritual World.